A Geometric Theory for Hypergraph Matching: Transferrals via the minimum degree sequence

 All the allocations $F$ considered in this paper will have the property that $I(F)$ is a set (as opposed to a multiset).
 In this case we have $I(F) = \{\ib(f) : f \in F\}$, and so $|I| \leq r^k$ and $|F| \leq k!|I| \leq k!r^k$.
 However, we allow the possibility that $I(F)$ is a multiset as this may be useful for future applications.
 In this case, we shall usually bound $|F|$ by a function $D_F(r,k)$.
 Also, the reader should take care with any statement regarding (e.g.) $\ib \in I(F)$ to interpret the statement with multiplicity.
 We slightly abuse the notation along these lines, writing (e.g.) ``the number of edges of index~$\ib$ is constant over all $\ib \in I(F)$" to mean that the number of edges of index~$\ib$ is a constant multiple of the multiplicity of $\ib$ in $I(F)$.

 For an allocation $F$, a $k$-system $J$ on $V$ is \emph{$\Part F$-partite} if for any $j \in [k]$ and $e \in J_j$ there is some $f \in F$ so that $e = \{v_1,\dots,v_j\}$ with $v_i \in V_{f(i)}$ for $i \in [j]$ (so every edge of $J$ can be constructed through the process above for some $f \in F$).
-The \emph{minimum $F$-degree sequence} of $J$ is then defined to be $\delta^F(J) = (\delta^F_0(J),\dots,\delta^F_{k-1}(J))$, where $\delta^F_j(J) = \min_{f \in F} \delta^f_j(J)$.
+The \emph{minimum $F$-degree sequence} of $J$ is then defined to be where $\delta^F_j(J) = \min_{f \in F} \delta^f_j(J)$.
 We note two special cases of this definition that recover our earlier settings.
 In the case $r=1$ (the non-partite setting), there is a unique function $f:[k] \to [1]$.
 Let $F$ consist of $k!$ copies of $f$; then $J$ is $\Part F$-partite and $\delta^F(J) = \delta(J)$ is the (usual) minimum degree sequence.
 In the case when $r \ge k$ and $J$ is $\Part$-partite we can instead choose $F$ to consist of all injective functions from $[k]$ to $[r]$, and then being $\Part$-partite is equivalent to being $\Part F$-partite and $\delta^F(J)=\delta^*(J)$ is the partite minimum degree sequence.
 Note that in both cases $F$ is $(k,r)$-uniform and connected.

 Recall that we established a geometric criterion for irreducibility in Lemma~\ref{ballgivesgentransferrals}.
 Our first lemma states that if there is no space barrier then this criterion holds under our generalised minimum degree assumption.
 Note we have slightly altered the formulation of the space barrier from that used earlier, so that we can state the lemma in the more general context of $k$-systems; it is not hard to demonstrate that in the case of $k$-complexes it is an essentially equivalent condition (up to changing the value of $\beta$).
 We say that $(J,M)$ is a \emph{matched $k$-system} if $J$ is a $k$-system and $M$ is a perfect matching in $J_k$.
+In this case we write $X = X(J,M) = \{\chi(e)-\chi(e'): e \in J_k,e' \in M\}$ and $D_\ell(J, M)$ to mean $D_\ell(J_k, M)$.

 \begin{lemma} Suppose that $\delta \ll 1/n \ll \alpha \ll \beta, 1/D_F, 1/r, 1/k$, and $k \mid n$.
 Let $\Part'$ be a partition of a set $V$ into sets $V_1, \dots, V_r$ each of size $n$, $F$ be a $(k,r)$-uniform connected allocation with $|F| \leq D_F$, and $(J, M)$ be a $\Part' F$-partite matched $k$-system on $V$ such that